git-lfs/git-lfs/docs/custom-transfers.md

 * `lfs.customtransfer.<name>.path`

   `path` should point to the process you wish to invoke.
-This will be invoked at the start of all transfers (possibly many times, see the 'concurrent' option below) and the protocol over stdin/stdout is defined below in the [Protocol](#protocol) section.
+This will be invoked at the start of all transfers (possibly many times, see the `concurrent` option below) and the protocol over stdin/stdout is defined below in the [Protocol](#protocol) section.